Khushboo013/iNote/README.md

 # iNote
-A note making site .
+A note making site,
+with CRUD functionality and signup , login , logout.